E-learning App

 Option 2 - Course wrap (Spotify inspired)

-In my view, this is the peak moment for the user, so I wanted it to feel rich, with layered animations, moments of reveal, and a sense of encouragement.
+As the peak moment for the user, I wanted it to feel rich, with layered animations, moments of reveal, and a sense of encouragement.

 Product desicion